 It’s normally recommended to shave or clip the hair around the area of the hot spot to let it breathe and so the medication can easily be applied.
 Clipping the area will also allow you to see how big the hot spot actually is.

-Next the area is cleaned with a non-irratating solution like Hibiclens and a topical product is applied.
+Next, the area is cleaned with a non-irritating solution like Hibiclens and a topical product is applied.
 The product is normally something that will help stop the itch and dry the hot spot out so that it scabs over and heals.

 Sometimes oral antihistamines like Benadryl are used to help the itching.

 Some dogs may need to wear a soft collar to keep them from chewing and licking at the hot spot.

 Many dog owners also use large t-shirts to keep their dog away from the hot spot but this will only work depending on the location of the infection.

 There’s a ton of over the counter products out there that have been known to treat hot spots such as Gold Bond Medicated Powder, steeped green tea, Vetricyn spray, hydrocortisone sprays or hydrocortisone creams, chlorhexidine spray and a whole bunch of other home treatments that I won’t mention here because I’ve never tried them before.

 DO NOT USE ALCOHOL.
 I would never, ever recommend using alcohol.
 Please promise me you won’t use it even if you read it on one of your dog forums which are loaded right now with hot spot threads.

 Some nasty hot spots that just won’t go away may require a steroid and/or antibiotics prescribed by a veterinarian.